 What we call the Italian language today—the Italian of newspapers and television, of Italian language tuition, of street signs, of the Italian parliament—is only one variant among many languages spoken within the Italian peninsula throughout its history.
 Examines how local dialects and regional variants of Italian continue to have a significant cultural role in literature, music, and cinema.
 Taught in English.

 ITAL UA 265 Offered every two to three years.
 Forgacs.
 4 points.

 From the execution of Mussolini in April 1945 to the mafia bombings of the early 1990s, acts of violence against individuals or groups of people have been recurrent in the history of modern Italy.
-They have also been open to conflicting interpretations.
-Examines case studies where violence has given rise to intense controversy and debate over historical memory.
+Examines case studies where violence has given rise to intense controversy over historical memory.
 Through close examination of materials in different media and class discussion students learn to examine sources critically and gain an in-depth understanding of some fundamental themes and controversies in contemporary Italy.